amake/flutter_tex_js/README.md

 hood, in which it renders TeX markup to PNG.
 It then sends the PNG bytes back to the Dart world where the result is displayed as an image.

+# Supported platforms

+- Android 4.1 (SDK 16) and higher
+- iOS 11 and higher*
+  - *You can include the plugin on iOS 9+, but it will only render on 11+.
+On iOS 9 and 10, the `TexImage` widget will simply show the supplied text as-is.

 # Usage

 ```dart